-Concern regarding world events remains high in November.
+Concern regarding world events drops in December.

 Rising prices remain the top economic concern.

-Consumers remain uncomfortable with discretionary spending in November.
+Consumers remain uncomfortable with discretionary spending in December.

 Nearly three-fourths of consumers are uncomfortable splurging on premium items or taking money out of savings, in line with last month.
 A similar number expect to cut back on certain items—especially restaurants, travel and electronics—in the coming months to save money.